-Marketing is the lifeblood of any business, but all too often, companies find their efforts falling flat despite heavy investment in time and resources.
-If you’re scratching your head and wondering why your marketing strategy isn’t yielding the results you hoped for, you might be facing one or more of the following issues.
-Here are four common reasons why your marketing strategy might be missing the mark.
+Marketing is the lifeblood of any business, but far too often do companies find their efforts falling flat despite heavy investment in time and resources.
+If you’re scratching your head and wondering why your marketing strategy isn’t yielding the results for traditional or digital marketing, you’re not alone!
+You might be facing one or more of the following issues:

-1. You Are Activating a Lot of Tactics, But None of Them Align Together into a Cohesive Strategy
+1. You are Activating a lot of Tactics, but None of Them Align Together Into a Cohesive Marketing Strategy

 It’s easy to fall into the trap of jumping from one trendy tactic to the next.
-Whether it’s social media campaigns, influencer partnerships, or email marketing blasts, these tactics can be powerful.
+Digital marketing tactics such as social media campaigns, influencer partnerships, or email marketing blasts can be powerful.
 However, without a cohesive strategy tying them all together, they often end up being disjointed and ineffective.

 2. You Don’t Understand Your Buyer and How to Talk to Them